apache/iceberg/docs/versioned/integrations/aws.md

 ## DynamoDb Lock Manager

-[DynamoDB](https://aws.amazon.com/dynamodb) can be used by HadoopCatalog or HadoopTables, so that for every commit, the catalog first obtains a lock using a helper DynamoDB table and then try to safely modify the Iceberg table.
+[Amazon DynamoDB](https://aws.amazon.com/dynamodb) can be used by `HadoopCatalog` or `HadoopTables`, so that for every commit, the catalog first obtains a lock using a helper DynamoDB table and then try to safely modify the Iceberg table.
+This is necessary for a file system-based catalog to ensure atomic transaction in storages like S3 that do not provide file write mutual exclusion.

 This feature requires the following lock related catalog properties: